Robson/Yogscast-YouTube-Statistics/README.md

 # Yogscast YouTube Statistics

 ## Explanation
-An interactive webpage for exploring the YouTube statistics for the Yogscast channel.
-Includes all videos for 2020.
+An interactive webpage for exploring the YouTube statistics for the <a href="https://www.youtube.com/channel/UCH-_hzb2ILSCo9ftVSnrCIQ">Yogscast channel</a>.
+Includes all videos from 2020.

 ## Live Version